dondangp/stockanalyzer-3311/README.md

 streamlit,
 yfinance

-OR import modules via requirements.txt then run the command:
+OR import modules via requirements.txt using this command: **pip install -r requirements.txt**

+To run the program run this in the command line:
-streamlit run StockAnalyzer.py
+**streamlit run StockAnalyzer.py**